"It just means a lot:" Pine Bluffs Trail Days celebrates 70th anniversary

 Saturday morning, hundreds lined the streets for the parade, with kids waiting patiently to collect tossed candy, and residents shouting at their friends and family as they rode by in floats, fire trucks and fancy, classic cars.

-“It just means a lot,” Megan said.
-“This is a really big celebration for our town.”
+"It just means a lot," Maegan said.
+"This is a really big celebration for our town."

 The excitement and camaraderie was palpable in the air, with many residents gathering in a large group for the first time since the COVID-19 pandemic reached Wyoming.
 It seemed like everyone, from the Centennial Antique Tractor and Engine Club to the Patriot Guard Riders, came to Pine Bluffs' Main Street to celebrate the occasion.